The University of Melbourne

 - Peter McMullin Centre on Statelessness

-To join the mailing lists of any research centres, click here (scroll to bottom of page).
+Join the mailing lists of any research centre.

 University Email Account

-To set up your University email account in order to access University services, please click here.
-Select ‘Activate my accounts’ under New Casual and Honorary Staff: activating my account.
+To set up your University email account in order to access University services, visit Accounts and Identity Management.

 For new staff only, an email will be sent to your personal email on your commencement date containing your user ID and temporary password that is required to activate your account.
 If you have visited the University previously, you will need to contact the IT Help Desk on +61 3 8344 0888 for assistance with reactivating your account.